This page was last updated on 16 December, 2021.

 – students registered in Syrian schools or universities.

-3. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result issued at most 96 hours before departure from the first embarkation point.
+3. Passengers must have a negative COVID-19 PCR test result issued at most 96 hours before departure from the first embarkation point.

 – This does not apply to passengers younger than 12 years.